-I wrote an article how I was a “closet depressive” because I felt that what I was suffering from wasn’t really depression, and I didn’t want to compare myself with people who needed to take medication for their condition or had suicidal thoughts.
+I wrote an article on being a “closet depressive” because I felt that what I was suffering from wasn’t really depression, and I didn’t want to compare myself with people who needed to take medication for their condition or had suicidal thoughts.

 I was in denial and reluctant to call my condition by its name because I had this idea that really depressed people had it worse than me.
 That me being somewhat functional disqualifies me from wearing the label.
-I called it “my down phase” and later Seasonal Affective Disorder, because it usually coincided with the winter months.
+I called it “my down phase”, or my Seasonal Affective Disorder, because it usually coincided with the winter months.